apollographql/apollo-client/react-docs/source/initialization.md

 import { graphql } from 'react-apollo';

 // MyComponent is a "presentational" or apollo-unaware component,
-// It could be a simple React class class MyComponent extends Component {
+// It could be a simple React class: class MyComponent extends Component {
   render() {
     return <div>...</div>;